sajanmullappally/capco-frontend-code-test/README.md

-## Available Scripts
+## Installation Instructions

 In the project directory, you can run:

+### `npm install`

+Installs required dependencies.

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Runs the application in development environment on the available port.
+Default will be [http://localhost:3000].
+If the port is being used by another application it will use the next available port.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.